-International Harry Potter Day on May 1 brings merriment to Potterheads around the world.
+International Harry Potter Day on May 2 brings merriment to Potterheads around the world.
 The then UK Prime Minister David Cameron declared this day an official international holiday to honor the literary work of J. K. Rowling.
 Now, over a decade since the release of the last book in the series, the passion surrounding the characters and their life events have not faded.
 Grab your wand and let’s revel in the magical history of Harry Potter.
 If you want to celebrate in style, check out our gift guide for Harry Potter fans.

 History of International Harry Potter Day